Krushna-Chandra/Krushna-Chandra/README.md

 Web projects

 **💬 Ask me about :**<br>
-JavaScript,java and any software development question.
+Python, Basics in JavaScript & java and any software development question.

 **📫 How to reach me :**<br>
 krushnachandrabindhani952@gmail.com